192 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.

-Is writing therapy safe for cancer survivors?
+What evidence suggests that writing therapy could be effective for cancer survivors?

 Qian Lu | MD Anderson Cancer Center